Yakora/Batch-Personal-work/README.md

 # My personal Batch examples

-sorry for my native language in the examples
+sorry for my native language in the exercises